Presentations of Cluster Modular Groups and Generation by Cluster Dehn Twists: Introduction and main results

+{\bf Cluster Dehn twists.} Next let us turn our attention to the problem finding a good generators of cluster modular groups.
+As a candidate for an appropriate class of generators, the \emph{cluster Dehn twists} has been introduced in the author's previous work~\cite{Ish}.
+He proved that the cluster Dehn twists have a similar dynamical behavior to that of Dehn twists in mapping class groups.
+In the case of mapping class groups, Dehn twists and half-twists are cluster Dehn twists.

+It is a classical theorem in the Teichm\"uller theory that mapping class groups of marked surfaces are generated by Dehn twists and half-twists.
+See, for instance, \cite{FM}.
+The following is a~cluster algebraic generalization of this theorem, for several cases of finite mutation type:

+\begin{introthm} The cluster modular groups of finite mutation type $\widetilde{E}_6$, $\widetilde{E}_7$, $\widetilde{E}_8$, $G_2^{(*,*)}$ and $X_7$ are generated by finitely many cluster Dehn twists.
+The cluster modular group of type $X_6$ is virtually generated by four cluster Dehn twists. \end{introthm}

+For the former three cases, the theorem follows from the computation of the cluster modular groups given by Assem--Schiffler--Shramchenko~\cite{ASS} using the cluster categories.
+The saturated cluster modular group of type $G_2^{(*,*)}$ is computed by Fock--Goncharov~\cite{FG06a}.
+For the last two cases we use Theorems~\ref{introthm: X_7} and~\ref{introthm: X_6}.

+We can also find cluster Dehn twists in the remaining cluster modular groups of finite mutation type, at least for skew-symmetric cases.
+Our general expectation is that any cluster modular group of finite mutation type is virtually generated by cluster Dehn twists.
+It will be especially interesting to study the cases $E_7^{(1,1)}$ and $E_8^{(1,1)}$, since they appear as the unfrozen parts of the quivers defining the higher Teichm\"uller theory~\cite{FG06} for certain polygon (as a marked surface) and a Lie algebra of type $A$.
+See Table~\ref{tab:finite mutation from higher Teich}.
+Their mutation classes consist of $506$ and $5739$ quivers, respectively.

-In \cref{section: definitions}, we recall the definition of the saturated cluster modular groups.
+{\bf Organization of the paper.} In Section~\ref{section: definitions}, we recall the definition of the saturated cluster modular groups.
 We introduce the saturated modular complexes and prove that they are simply-connected.
-In \cref{section: Brown}, we recall Brown's algorithm ~\cite{Brown84} which enables us to compute a presentation of a group acting on a CW complex.
+In Section~\ref{section: Brown}, we recall Brown's algorithm~\cite{Brown84} which enables us to compute a~presentation of a group acting on a CW complex.
 We investigate relevant properties of the action of the saturated cluster modular group on the saturated modular complex in full generality.
-In \cref{section: proof}, we compute the presentations of the saturated cluster modular groups of type $X_7$ and $X_6$ in this order.
-In \cref{mapping class groups}, we discuss several relations between these saturated cluster modular groups and the mapping class group of an annulus.
-In Appendix B, we confirm that some of known cluster modular groups are generated by cluster Dehn twists.
+In Section~\ref{section: proof}, we compute the presentations of the saturated cluster modular groups of type~$X_7$ and~$X_6$.
+In Section~\ref{sec:generation}, we give a proof of Theorem~\ref{introthm: generation}.

-\textbf{Acknowledgement.} The author would like to express his gratitude to his supervisor, Nariya Kawazumi for continuous encouragement during this work.
-He is very grateful to Travis Scrimshaw for pointing out an error in the presentation of $\wG_{X_6}$ in the first version of this paper.
-Most of computations in this paper are done by using the \emph{Java applet for quiver mutations} provided by Bernhard Keller, which is available at http://www.math.lsa.umich.edu/\textasciitilde fomin/cluster.html.
-This work is partially supported by JSPS KAKENHI Grant Number 18J13304 and the program for Leading Graduate School, MEXT, Japan.